demisto/content/Packs/SophosXGFirewall/Integrations/README.md

 On-Premise firewall by Sophos
-This integration was integrated and tested with version xx of sophos_firewall.
 Supported Cortex XSOAR versions: 5.0.0 and later.

-## Configure sophos_firewall on Cortex XSOAR
+## Configure v on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for sophos_firewall.
+2. Search for Sophos Firewall.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |